ghnmqdtg/Invoice-Agent/README.md

 - **Containerized**: The entire application is containerized using Docker and managed with Docker Compose for easy setup and deployment.
 - **Web Interface**: Includes a Streamlit application for interacting with the uploading and product matching functionality.

-## Architecture

-The system consists of two main services orchestrated by Docker Compose:

-1.  **n8n Service**: A workflow automation tool that orchestrates the entire invoice processing pipeline, from receiving the file to calling the AI model and our Python service.
-2.  **Python Service**: A Flask-based web service that handles the logic for product matching and maintains a database of product aliases.
-    > Since the n8n Code node doesn't support the installation of Python or JavaScript libraries, we need to use this extra service to handle the complex logic.

 ## Getting Started

 ### Prerequisites